Slyose/feedback-generator-lite/README.md

 # TODO

 - ~~Persistent storage of user-generated feedback~~ Done!
+- Add more structure to the generated feedback, greeting messages and sign offs, as well as giving messages with markdown styling and WWW EBI structure to make feedback easier to read.
 - Ability to add aspects via the frontend
 - Removal of unnecessary nesting in an array of feedback
 - Replacemnet of json file in favour of a proper db & backend